adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 The highest per capita Jell-O comsumption in the US is Des Moines.</p>
+<p>💡 Humans are the only primates that don`t have pigment in the palms of their hands.</p>
 <hr>
-<p>💡 Women manage the money and pay the bills in  75% of all Americans households.</p>
+<p>💡 Most American car horns honk in the key of F.</p>
 <hr>
-<p>💡 The only 15-letter word that can be spelled without repeating a letter is uncopyrightable.</p>
+<p>💡 Q is the only letter in the alphabet that does not appear in the name of any of the United States!</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">